Hooked Fisherman

 Pre-spooled with decent line

-Lightweight — good for kids and casual anglers
+Lightweight, a good fit for kids and casual anglers

 Cons